 Keeping people motivated and engaged at work takes effort, especially for remote and distributed teams.
-And managers that prioritize virtual team building activities will win out in the long-run.
+And managers that prioritize virtual team-building activities win out in the long-run.

-In fact, 2500% more organizations worldwide are investing in virtual team building in response to COVID-19 (TeamBuilding).
+In fact, 2500% more organizations worldwide now invest in virtual team building in response to COVID-19.

-Read on to understand why virtual team building is so important today and our creative ideas to connect and build stronger teams online.
+Read on to understand why virtual team-building activities are essential in the modern workplace and our creative ideas to connect and build stronger teams online.